nachinagappan/nachinagappan.github.io/index.md

 ## Recent News!

 <br> <b>* Jul '20</b>: My Harlan Mills Award talk is available <a href="Harlan-Mills-Talk.pdf">here</a>.
 Thanks again for the fantastic questions!
-As the saying goes, “If I have seen further it is by standing on the shoulders of Giants”, this is all due to the generosity and kindness of the broader community!
+As the saying goes, “If I have seen further it is by standing on the shoulders of giants”, this is all due to the generosity and kindness of the broader community!
 Thank you! <br>
 <br> <b>* Apr '20</b>: ICST 2020 Most Influential paper for our ICST 2010 paper "Searching for a Needle in a Haystack: Predicting Security Vulnerabilities for Windows Vista." <br>
         <br> <b>* Jan '20</b>: I am honored to receive the IEEE Computer Society 2020 Harlan D. Mills Award.
 Press release can be found <a href="https://www.computer.org/press-room/2020-news/2020-ieee-mills-award-nagappan">here</a>.<br>
         <br> <b>* Oct '19</b>: Our ISSRE 2009 paper was recognized in the 30 year ISSRE most influential papers <a href="http://2019.issre.net/node/77">list.</a>.<br>